-During 2014, 50% of the Organization's net contributions were received from two donors.
-At June 30, 2014, 88% of the Organization's net pledges receivable were due from two donors.
+During 2015, 73% of the Organization's net contributions and grants were received from three donors.
+At June 30, 2015, 73% of the Organization's net pledges receivable were due from one donor.
 In general, the Organization does not find itself dependent upon any one donor.